ktorio/kastle/docs/overview.md

 The goal of the KASTLE project is to provide a general means for algorithmic project generation for Kotlin programs.
 This is achieved with a custom file templating engine and an extensible module system.

-## Architecture

 There are three main elements of the Kastle system:

-1. The pack repository
+1. **The pack repository:** for organizing templates
-2. The project generator
-3. The server
+2. **The project generator:** for evaluating templates and generating projects
+3. **The server:** serves as a remote source and interactive web interface

 ## The Pack Repository